DilshadNirmal/WebDesign/Notes/JAVASCRIPT.md

 1. Global scope
 2. Local scope

+Declaring Variables:

+`var`: Variables declared with `var` have function scope or global scope, and can be redeclared and reassigned.

+> var x = 5; var y = "Hello";

+`let`: Variables declared with `let` have block scope, can be reassigned but not redeclared.

+ > let age = 25; let name = "John";

+`const`: Variables declared with `const` have block scope, cannot be reassigned or redeclared.
+However, for objects and arrays, their properties or elements can be modified.

+>  const PI = 3.14; const person = { name: "Alice", age: 30 }; person.age = 31; `// Valid - modifying a property of a const object`
 ## Data Types

 There are **seven** data types in javascript, _five_ of them are `primary` and _two_ of them are `composite`.